Samsung/tizen-docs/docs/iot/get-started/overview.md

         > **Note**
         >
-        > that the API set for Tizen IoT Extension SDK version 1 for Tizne 5.0 is not compatable to the API set for Tizen IoT Preview 2 for Tizen 4.0.
+        > The API set for Tizen IoT Extension SDK version 1 for Tizne 5.0 is not compatable to the API set for Tizen IoT Preview 2 for Tizen 4.0.

         -   Peripheral I/O: Using the Tizen Peripheral I/O Native API for IoT devices, you can control peripherals, such as sensors and actuators, using industry-standard protocols and interfaces.